sourcemeta/learnjsonschema.com/content/2020-12/core/dynamicAnchor.markdown

 scope](https://json-schema.org/blog/posts/dynamicref-and-generics).
 When
 resolving a dynamic anchor using the [`$dynamicRef`]({{< ref "2020-12/core/dynamicref" >}}) keyword, the base URI of the origin is not considered.
-Instead, evaluation jumps to the first encountered occurence of the given dynamic anchor in the [stack of schema resources](https://json-schema.org/blog/posts/understanding-lexical-dynamic-scopes#the-dynamic-scope-as-a-stack) traversed so far.
+Instead, evaluation jumps to the first encountered occurrence of the given dynamic anchor in the [stack of schema resources](https://json-schema.org/blog/posts/understanding-lexical-dynamic-scopes#the-dynamic-scope-as-a-stack) traversed so far.